onedata/onedata-documentation/doc/administering_onedata/creating_user_accounts.md

 * `USERNAME` - The new user username
 * `PASSWORD` - The new user password

-Now, a new user can created using the following command line request:
+Now, a new user can be created using the following command line request:

 ```bash
 curl -X POST -u ${ADMIN_USERNAME}:${ADMIN_PASSWORD} -H "Content-Type: application/json" \